 Find out more about how the construction industry is going green.

-One of the main materials used in The Edge is glass.
+One of the main sustainable materials used in The Edge is glass.
 The north-facing façade is 70% glass, the south is 45%, and the east and west are roughly 40%.
 Glass has been around for millennia – but it is an extremely resource-efficient material; it’s fully recyclable and can be recycled over and over again.
-The south façade also consists of heavy load bearing walls, providing effective thermal mass through heat gain – naturally heating the office.
+The south façade also consists of heavy load-bearing walls, providing effective thermal mass through heat gain – naturally heating the office.

 Like most buildings, bricks and mortar were still needed – but like many of The Edge’s materials, they were sourced locally to reduce the environmental impact.
-The building also used plenty of timber throughout its construction cycle, and it’s estimated the materials used will save 42 million kilograms of CO2 in 10 years, compared to a standard office building.
+The building also used plenty of timber throughout its construction cycle, and it’s estimated the materials used will save 42 million kg of CO2 in 10 years, compared to a standard office building.

 • Thermal energy storage – two 129-metre-deep wells reach down to an aquifer, allowing thermal energy to be stored underground and used whenever it’s needed